tomneda/sdr-j-fm/README.md

 ## What is new?
 * Change color design of the spectrum for better readability (only a subjective thing, of course)
+* A stylesheet "Combinear" from https://qss-stock.devsecstudio.com/ is used.
 * Remove the vertical red line for the left base band spectrum as it delivers no extra information and hid the DC peak.
 * Make the MAX and AVG numbers in the spectrum views colored and give them names.
 * More meaningful text on the Squelch button whether the squelch is currently on or off.